amanrai31/JavaScript/02ObjFunc/README2.md

 #### "this" in f/n and methods (Chapter 10)

-#### F/n closures
+#### F/n closures (Closure = Function + Lexical Environment)

-- A f/n can access all variables inside its local scope
+- Closure is a f/n that remembers the variables from its lexical (outer) scope even after the outer function has finished executing
-- A function can access all variables in the global scope:
+- A f/n can access all variables inside its local scope as well as a f/n can access all variables in the global scope.

 **Note :** Undeclared variables (created without var/let/const), are always global, even if they are created inside a f/n.